madbomb122/BlackViperScript/README.md

 `_Win10-BlackViper.bat -auto -use -tweaked -sec` <br />
 ******
 # Update.Bat
+This file is EXACTLY the same as the one in my other Repo

 This file will <br />
 1. Allow you to download my Black Viper Script or my Win 10 Script and the needed files (if any). <br />